-In February 2014, we issued convertible senior notes due on August 15, 2019, or the 2019 Convertible Notes, in the aggregate principal amount of \$1.15 billion, of which \$675 million aggregate principal amount remains outstanding.
+In February 2014, we issued convertible senior notes due on August 15, 2019, or the 2019 Convertible Notes, in the aggregate principal amount of \$1.15 billion, of which \$675 million aggregate principal amount remained outstanding at maturity on August 15, 2019.
+On or about August 15, 2019, the Company paid an aggregate of approximately \$675 million to holders of the 2019 Convertible Notes that remained outstanding upon the maturity thereof in satisfaction of the Company's obligations with respect to the outstanding principal amount thereof.

 Additionally, in March 2018, we issued convertible senior notes due on March 15, 2024, or the 2024 Convertible Notes, in the aggregate principal amount of \$550 million.
-On their respective maturity dates, we will have to pay the holders of the 2019 Convertible Notes and the 2024 Convertible Notes the full aggregate principal amount of the 2019 Convertible Notes or 2024 Convertible Notes then outstanding.
+On the maturity date, we will have to pay the holders of the 2024 Convertible Notes the full aggregate principal amount of the 2024 Convertible Notes then outstanding.